Key Takeaway

 Will Exercise Performance Impact affect my weight loss results on Glp-1?

-For most patients, Exercise Performance Impact does not interfere with the weight loss effects of Glp-1.
-However, individual responses vary, and your provider can help you monitor progress and make adjustments.
+For most patients, Exercise Performance Impact doesn't interfere with the weight loss effects of Glp-1.
+But individual responses vary, and your provider can help you monitor progress and make adjustments.

 Talk to Our Team